horenbergerb/horenbergerb.github.io/_posts/2025-05-12-nobody-reads-my-stuff.md

 The reality is that there are very few people with such interests, the vast majority of them are already in academia, and most academics don't have a digital presence outside of their academic publications.

 There is still a lingering question of "why?"
 Why aren't more people like me?
-[29,013 math degrees were awarded in 2022.](https://datausa.io/profile/cip/mathematics) What are they all thinking about?
+[29,013 math degrees were awarded in the US in 2022.](https://datausa.io/profile/cip/mathematics) There must be hundreds of thousands of people with degrees in mathematics.
+What are they all thinking about?
 Where are their blogs?
 I do not know the answer to this.

 # What am I supposed to do?